How to adapt your e-commerce strategy to the new normal

 Next, AdColony’s Coronavirus Impact Survey in the APAC region noted that 76% of consumers are keen to stay updated on the brand’s communication, and 47% are expecting ads that show compassion and support towards local communities.
 Hence, bringing empathy into campaigns is highly recommendable.

-Nielsen has categorized evolving consumer behavior into six segments, viz., proactive health-minded buying, reactive health management, pantry preparation, quarantined living preparation, restricted living, and living a new normal.
-Use Nielsen’s Six Consumer Behavior Thresholds for reference as you are planning your strategy.
+Nielsen has categorised evolving consumer behaviour into six segments – proactive health-minded buying, reactive health management, pantry preparation, quarantined living preparation, restricted living, and living a new normal.
+Use Nielsen’s Six Consumer Behaviour Thresholds for reference as you are planning your strategy.

 The past pandemics have come in waves, meaning even though the countries have been able to contain the spread, there’s still a possibility of another incoming wave.
 So, if you are an offline brand that has got into the e-commerce space after the outbreak, don’t put your online store on the backseat once everything is normal.